 In the fine print, you can start digging up the requirements.
 There might be some unifying theme or genre expectation, although at other times you can submit anything you want.
 There’ll be a submission deadline and submission requirements, usually with a fair tight number of words allowed.

 Digging deeper, you finally get to the meat of the writing contest.
 You’ll find a “modest” entry fee.
 After you get over your confusion, you finally understand that they expect you to pay to enter.
 There might be a larger fee that will get you feedback from the ‘celebrity’ judges.
-Many times you’re allowed to enter as many times as you want (as long as you keep paying the fee).
+Many times you’re allowed to enter as often as you want (as long as you keep paying the fee).

 What’s Going On Here?